mryamabsi/mryamabsi/README.md

 ## 👩🏻‍💻 About Me

-I'm a **Front-End Developer at Nova**, focused on building modern web applications with a strong emphasis on **clean UI, reusable components, scalability, and user experience**.
+I'm a **Front-End Developer at Nova** focused on building modern, scalable web applications with clean architecture and thoughtful user experiences.

-My day-to-day work revolves around:

-* ⚛️ React & Next.js
-* 🟦 TypeScript
-* 🎨 Modern UI systems & Tailwind CSS
-* 🧩 Reusable component architecture
-* 🔄 REST API integration
-* 📊 Data-driven dashboards
-* 📝 Form handling & validation
-* ⚡ Performance & accessibility
-* 🧪 Testing & code quality
+I enjoy turning designs into polished interfaces, building reusable components, working with APIs, and creating reliable products that are easy to maintain.

-> 🔒 Most of my professional projects are private, so their source code isn't publicly available.
+> 🔒 Most of my professional work is private.

 ---